scp-079/scp-079-id/README.md

 # SCP-079-ID

-This bot is used to check Linux server status.
+This bot is used to get the ID of user, channel, and group on Telegram.

 ## How to use